weltliteratur/blog/index.md

 ---

-{% for post in site.posts limit:5 %}
+{% for page in site.posts limit:5 %}
  {% include post.html %}
 {% endfor %}